 Furthermore, Australia has been ranked third among the countries with the highest-quality healthcare systems, according to the latest Human Development Index released by the UN in December 2020.

 Therefore, it is not surprising that the number of people visiting Australia for medical treatment appears to be growing at a much faster rate than the total number of tourists.
 According to a report from the Australian Trade and Investment Commission, Austrade, Australia has an exceptional reputation as a provider of high-quality healthcare that extends beyond to the post-operative and recovery stage.

-Established in 2003, City Fertility is one of Australia’s leading IVF and fertility service groups with 8 clinics, 70 consulting rooms and 50 fertility specialists nationwide.
+Established in 2003, City Fertility is one of Australia’s leading IVF and fertility service groups with 16 clinics, over 70 consulting rooms and over 60 fertility specialists nationwide.
 We provide seamless care across the full fertility spectrum, from the initial consultation all the way to ensuring the best possible outcomes through our precise protocols and science-based treatments.

 Some of the benefits at City Fertility are:

 We understand that, sometimes, patients’ gender preferences matter when it comes to medical care.
 At City Fertility we have a wide range of doctors available for you to choose who you feel more comfortable with.

-We have 50 specialists available to you who are fluent in many languages including Cantonese, English, Greek, Hakka, Hindi, Hokkien, Kurdish, Indonesian, Italian Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Spanish, Turkish, Ukrainian, and Urdu.
+We have over 60 specialists available to you who are fluent in many languages including Cantonese, English, Greek, Hakka, Hindi, Hokkien, Kurdish, Indonesian, Italian Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Spanish, Turkish, Ukrainian, and Urdu.

 If you are overseas when starting your treatment, you may request an initial consultation via Skype or phone with one of our fertility specialists.

 You can choose from a wide variety of locations in Australia.
 City Fertility has clinics in: